Anubhavdevv/CodePractice/README.md

-Questions Practice on the platforms like LeetCode, Codchef, GFG, Hackerrank
+Questions Practice on the platforms like LeetCode, Codechef, GFG, Hackerrank